 - Tests can be linked to requirements/use cases to track what features have been tested

-Then again the implementation is fresh here: For example, the tool supports tags, drag & drop for files and has a responsive user interface that is easy to use.
+Then again, the implementation is fresh here.
+For example, the tool supports tags, drag & drop for files and has a responsive user interface that is easy to use.

 Simple Workflow

-You can edit the test cases during the testing if needed.
-This seems to be a sensible approach for projects using more agile approach, but that still want to track the testing.
-If the company already has a more defined process for development and the QA, the workflow, user role access and module visibility can be configured to match the ways of working.
-Both the ways can be used at different projects and at the same time if required.
+If the company already has a more defined process for development and QA, the workflow, user role access and module visibility can be configured to match the ways of working.
+Both ways can be used on different projects and at the same time, if required.

 Meliora Testlab Important Modules

-(Note – click on any image to view full size)
+(Note: Click on any image to view full size)

 #1) Dashboard